rwightman/efficientdet-pytorch/README.md

 * Improved a few hot spots that squeek out a couple % of throughput gains, higher GPU utilization
 * Pascal / OpenImages evaluators based on Tensorflow Models Evaluator framework (usable for other datasets as well)
 * Support for native PyTorch DDP, SyncBN, and AMP in PyTorch >= 1.6.
 Still defaults to APEX if installed.
+* Non-square input image sizes are allowed for the model (the anchor layout).
+Specified by image_size tuple in model config.
+Currently still restricted to `size % 128 = 0` on each dim.
 * Allow anchor target generation to be done in either dataloader process' via collate or in model as in past.
 Can help balance compute.
 * Filter out unused target cls/box from dataset annotations in fixed size batch tensors before passing to target assigner.
 Seems to speed convergence.
 * Letterbox aware Random Erasing augmentation added.